YottaDB/YDBDoc/ProgGuide/errproc.rst

 Choosing $ETRAP or $ZTRAP
 ++++++++++++++++++++++++++++++++++++

 Making a choice between the two mechanisms for error handling is mostly a matter of compatibility.
 If compatibility with existing YottaDB code is important, and that code happens to use $ZTRAP, then $ZTRAP is the best effort choice.
-If compatibility with code written in MUMPS dialects from other vendors is important, then $ETRAP or a non-default form of $ZTRAP probably is the better choice.
+If compatibility with code written in M dialects from other vendors is important, then $ETRAP or a non-default form of $ZTRAP probably is the better choice.

 When no pre-existing code exists that favors one mechanism, the features of the mechanisms themselves should be examined.